This Black family's home appraisal grew by $92,000 after they removed all signs of their race

 It has been a challenge for Black homeowners for generations, said Aaron Parker, Erica Parker’s husband, and it goes far beyond any single incident.

-“If our parents know about it, our grandparents know about it, and friends and family,” he said, “it’s systemic.”
+“If our parents know about it, our grandparents know about it, and friends and family,” he said.
+“It’s systemic.”

 ‘Is this happening to us?’